senthilvsh/saffron/README.md

 The installer will:
 1. Detect your operating system and architecture
 2. Download and install OpenJDK JRE 17
-3. Download and set up Saffron
+3. Download and setup Saffron
 4. Add Saffron to your PATH

 #### Manual Installation